phillord/tawny-owl/docs/reasoning.md

       (owl-and Pizza
                (owl-some hasTopping CheeseTopping)))

-We can also introduce non-sensical classes which cannot make sense under any circumstances.
+We can also introduce nonsensical classes which cannot make sense under any circumstances.
 Here we introduce the simplest example:

     (defclass A